confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 the same key, the latest message associated with a given key represents the latest value for the corresponding row in the table.

+!!! note
-_Note that when the data is ingested from the database, it's being written to the {{ site.ak }} topic using JSON serialization.
+    When the data is ingested from the database, it's being written to the {{ site.ak }} topic using JSON serialization.
 Since JSON itself doesn't declare a schema, you need to declare it again when you run `CREATE TABLE`.
 In practice, you would normally use Avro, since this supports the retention